alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 ### D-day traffic metrics

-As you can see on the metrics below, we monitor global http and https traffic, the traffic for each website, and Google bot traffic.
+As you can see on the metrics below, we monitor global HTTP and HTTPS traffic, the traffic for each website, and Google bot traffic.

-On the 3 graphs (ALM IT, ALM FR, and ALME FR) we saw that the http traffic abruptly stops and at the same moment the https traffic starts.
+On the 3 graphs (ALM IT, ALM FR, and ALME FR) we saw that the HTTP traffic abruptly stops and at the same moment the HTTPS traffic starts.
 That's when we switched.
 On the global traffic we saw the same impact at the same times.

 Finally, we saw a strange thing on the Google bot traffic.
-At 2pm (14:00) we see that Google bot http traffic stops but the https traffic does not start.
+At 2pm (14:00) we see that Google bot http traffic stops but the HTTPS traffic does not start.
 It's not normal and we were worried about that.
 We couldn't afford to lose SEO.
-After some research, we discovered that Google had cached the robots.txt file we served it when it came through https (it was a different file than the http robots.txt file).
+After some research, we discovered that Google had cached the robots.txt file we served it when it came through HTTPS (it was a different file than the HTTPS robots.txt file).
 In that file, to avoid duplicated content, we disallowed everything which is why it stopped crawling them.
 Fortunately, we discovered that problem very quickly and 1.5 hours later, Google crawled our applications again.
 We only needed to send the good robots.txt in [Google Search Console](https://www.google.com/webmasters/tools/).

 {:.text-center}